Grades: 5-12

 The perpetual foreigner stereotype is maintained by institutions

-including Hollywood, private and public sectors, to elected public
+including Hollywood, private and public sectors, and elected public

 officials.
 As far back as 1865 during the construction of the